DFXswiss/api/infrastructure/README.md

 ## Backup

 1. Run Script `runBackup.sh` before the update.
-This will backup all dynamic Bitcoin, Lightning, LNbits, ThunderHub and Monero data created from the different docker images - except the large blockchain data.
+This will backup all dynamic Bitcoin, Lightning, LNbits, ThunderHub, Monero and Frankencoin data created from the different docker images - except the large blockchain data.

 ## Update